DataDog/dd-trace-py/README.md

     $ tox -e '{py35,py36}-redis{210}'

-If you are in a unix machine, we also provide a shell script to execute commands in the provided container (so you don't forget to remove-`--rm` the container after you run it).
+We also provide a shell script to execute commands in the provided container.

 For example to run the tests for `redis-py` 2.10 on Python 3.5 and 3.6:

     $ ./scripts/ddtest tox -e '{py35,py36}-redis{210}'

-You can also add the `scripts` folder to your path, so then you can run

-    $ ddtest tox -e '{py35,py36}-redis{210}'

 ### Continuous Integration